-When the server receives a RopGetPermissionsTable request from the client, the server MUST check to see if the user has been assigned FolderVisible Permissions for the folder.
-If the user does not have FolderVisible Permissions, the server MUST return an error result.
-If the user does have FolderVisible Permissions, the server MUST return a server object handle to a Table Object which can be used to retrieve the Permissions List from the folder, as defined in section 3.1.4.1.
+When the server receives a RopGetPermissionsTable request from the client, the server MUST check to see if the user has been assigned FolderVisible permissions for the folder.
+If the user does not have FolderVisible permissions, the server MUST return an error result.
+If the user does have FolderVisible permissions, the server MUST return a server object handle to a Table object that can be used to retrieve the Permissions List from the folder, as defined in section 3.1.4.1.